BitrixInfo/yii2-tilda-api/README.md

 Notes
 =====
 You should cousider that current Tilda core css settings conflict with Bootstrap (provided with Yii2 by default).
-To avoid conflicts, you could either don't `bootstrap.css` and Tilda at the same page, or fix `box-sizing` property of elements in your own stylesheet.
+To avoid conflicts, you could either don't use `bootstrap.css` and Tilda at the same page, or fix `box-sizing` property of elements in your own stylesheet.

 License
 =======